With grain deal in focus, Putin to meet Erdogan in Russia

 U.N.
 Secretary-General António Guterres said on Thursday that he had sent Russian Foreign Minister Sergei Lavrov "a set of concrete proposals" aimed at reviving the deal.

-To convince Russia to approve the original deal a three-year accord was struck at the same time under which U.N. officials agreed to help it with its own food and fertiliser exports.

 One of Moscow's main demands is for the Russian Agricultural Bank to be reconnected to the SWIFT international payments system.
-The EU cut it off in June 2022.
+The EU cut it off in June 2022 as part of sweeping sanctions imposed in response to the invasion.

-Russia, though, wants implementation.
-Russian foreign ministry spokeswoman, Maria Zakharova, said on Saturday that things that were implied had not been implemented last time.
-In its report on the Erdogan meeting, Russian state television said the promises made to Russia must be implemented.
+Russian foreign ministry spokeswoman, Maria Zakharova, said on Saturday that things that were implied by the agreement had not been implemented last time.
+In its report on the Erdogan meeting, Russian state television said promises made to Russia must be implemented.

 Russia has also been discussing a Putin initiative to supply up to 1 million tonnes of Russian grain to Turkey at reduced prices for subsequent processing at Turkish plants and shipping to countries most in need.